 Are men better pilots than women?

 No, and vice versa.
 Gender plays no role in this whatsoever.
-Whether he or she are good pilots, it solely depends on the person’s knowledge and expertise.
-Therefore, the question isn’t “can women become pilots”, it’s “what’s stopping them?”.
+Whether he or she is a good pilot, solely depends on the person’s knowledge and expertise.
+Therefore, the question isn’t “can women become pilots”, it’s “what’s stopping them?!”.